Bushrod H. Campbell and Adah F. Hall Charity Fund

 Hemenway & Barnes LLP provides administrative oversight of The Bushrod H. Campbell and Adah F. Hall Charity Fund, which makes grants for programs targeting the needs of elderly, infirm, homeless, as well as for programs addressing issues related to education, social justice and economic opportunity.
 Grants, except those related to reproductive health, are focused on programs in the Boston area.
 A foundation administrator from Hemenway & Barnes' philanthropic advisory services provides support to the trustees and manages the grant application and distribution process.
-The Fund's endowment is invested through the Hemenway & Barnes Trust Department.
-Arthur B. Page and Nancy B. Gardiner from Hemenway & Barnes serve as trustees and provide fiduciary and programmatic oversight over the Fund, in conjunction with their fellow trustee George Beal.
+The Trustees of the Fund, with responsibility for fiduciary and programmatic oversight are Arthur B. Page and Nancy B. Gardiner from Hemenway & Barnes, as well as serve as their fellow trustee George Beal.

 The Fund’s areas of interest include organizations and/or projects supporting: